Winter walks in Hertfordshire: 8 of the best routes

 Located in Baldock, Weston Hills is a picturesque nature reserve (officially declared a Local Nature Reserve) with woodland of beech and ash that attracts interesting birds all year round.
 There is chalk underfoot that is visible in some places such as the Roman chalk quarry.
 Take a tranquil walk through the hilly terrain and spot some winter flora and fauna along the way.

-When you have finished, why not head to The George at Baldock for a post-stroll tipple?
-This 15th century inn serves fresh, seasonal food and drinks from coffee to cocktail, whatever takes your fancy.
-With fantastic dishes such as pan seared wild sea bream with new potatoes and mussels and inventive desserts such as the blackberry, elderflower and Pimms cheesecake, you can recharge after your walk.
+When you’ve finished, head to The George at Baldock for a post-stroll tipple.
+This 15th-century inn serves fresh, seasonal food and drinks from coffee to cocktail, whatever takes your fancy.

-Heartwood Forest, looked after by the Woodland Trust, is a new forest – one of the largest in the country at over 850 acres – with patches of ancient woodland contrasting the new fleet of trees that total over half a million that have already been planted.
-Wildlife is flooding to the new forest with birds such as hen harriers being spotted so why not take a winter stroll around the dramatic open land that will soon be teeming with trees?
+Heartwood Forest, looked after by the Woodland Trust, is a new forest – one of the largest in the country at over 850 acres – interspersed with patches of ancient woodland.
+Wildlife is prospering in the forest with birds such as hen harriers being spotted on visitors’ winter strolls.

-In the summer, Stanborough Park is buzzing with visitors who are row boating, picnicking, taking nature walks and more.
+In the summer, Stanborough Park is buzzing with visitors who are row boating, picnicking and taking nature walks.
 In the winter it is transformed with a completely different atmosphere – one of tranquillity and end-of-year introspection, all making for a great walk.
-There are over 125 acres to explore, with two large lakes that reflect the winter sky and rolling parklands.
+There are over 125 acres to explore, with two large lakes that reflect the winter sky, and rolling parklands.

-If you fancy venturing into Welwyn Garden City, you can enjoy an all day breakfast at Café Trio on Wigmore South with a full fry up or omelettes to savour.
+If you fancy venturing into Welwyn Garden City, you can enjoy an all day breakfast at Café Trio on Wigmore South.
+It’ll be a full fry up for us, please!

 At over 50 miles in length, the Lea Valley Walk is surely a heroic effort by even the most seasoned walker’s standards.
 Much of the walk passes through Hertfordshire which means you can pick and choose a route to suit your mood and ability.
-Rye Meads Nature Reserve is located close to the River Lee, which makes for beautiful winter scenes to admire as you traverse the reserve – and maybe even stop in a hide to spot some winter birds on the water.
+Rye Meads Nature Reserve is located close to the River Lee, which makes for beautiful winter scenes to admire as you traverse the reserve.
+Stop in a hide to spot some winter birds on the water.

 Duck into a local riverside pub such as The Jolly Fisherman in Stanstead Abbotts, a short drive from the reserve, or a 30 minute walk.
 With cosy interiors to relax in and hot food to order, what else do you need?

 Nature lovers will have plenty to see on land, in the sky and in the water at Amwell Nature Reserve.
 This is a wildlife-rich place to enjoy a winter ramble.
-Made up of a patchwork of diverse terrains including rivers, lakes and streams, woodland and grassland, this walk is a feast for the eyes and a refreshing and tranquil escape from the hustle and bustle of town life.
-Spot wildlife, both rare and common, including otters, wildfowl, buzzards and sparrowhawks.
+Made up of a patchwork of diverse terrains including rivers, lakes and streams, woodland and grassland, this walk is a feast for the eyes.
+Spot wildlife, both rare and common, including otters, wildfowl, buzzards and sparrow hawks.